kxiovi/kattis-prob/README.md

 > Note: number of reindeer = *r* and number of elves = *e*

 # Test Cases Description
-The sample test cases are simple to develop intuition for the problem.
+The sample test cases are simple, to help develop intuition for the problem.
 The secret tests cases:

     01: number of max gifts possible is 5400. so if gift count is above that, it's impossible